 Also a researcher, she holds a PhD in music theory from Columbia University, where her principal advisor was Professor George E. Lewis.
 As a performer-researcher, she has received support from the Council for the Arts at the Massachusetts Institute of Technology, the Mind/Brain/Behavior Initiative at Harvard University, and Columbia University’s Reid Hall Institute for Scholars in Paris, France.
 She has presented her work at different forums, including Columbia University, Harvard University, Indiana University, the Eastman School of Music in the US, Cambridge University, the Royal College of Music – London, in the UK, and the Orpheus Institute in Ghent, Belgium.

-She is currently based at Harvard University as a Research Assistant and at the Massachusetts Institute of Technology as an Affiliate Artist and Lecturer.
+She is currently based at Harvard University as a Research Assistant and at the Massachusetts Institute of Technology as an Affiliate Artist.

 Our special guests